AndrewLChalfant/389Rfall18/week/7/writeup/README.md

 ### Part 2 (55 pts)

 I started by running 'file' on the supplied binary to see what we were working with.
 After finding that binary was an ELF.
 I decided to go ahead and run it, which didn't seem to do much.
-I then looked for any hidden by flags by using strings, "strings binary | grep flag" and "strings binary | grep cmsc" and found nothing useful besides the output "Where is your flag?", which was a good but unhelpful question (Still not sure if this led to a flag).
+I then looked for any hidden by flags by using strings, "strings binary | grep flag" and "strings binary | grep cmsc" and found nothing useful besides the output 'Where is your flag?', which was a good but unhelpful question (Still not sure if this led to a flag).

 I then switched to using objdump to try and see if the assembly backbone had any clues.
 After trying a couple different command flags, I settled for "objdump -d binary" and noticed a large section with many move commands and coordinating hex values.
 (0x2f, 0x74,0x6d,0x70,0x2f,0x2e,0x73,0x73,0x65,0x67,0x6f,0x0), which after being put through a hex to ascii converter game me "/temp/.stego"